Remembering the men from the Kingsdown and Creekside Cluster

 The record doesn't help us visualize the man.
 So, we must turn to the military diaries to help us understand his experiences as a gunner in the Royal Artillery (Royal Horse Artillery and Royal Field Artillery).

 We have no direct evidence of when Daniel first enlisted.
 However, Soldiers' Effects records show a War Gratuity of £11 paid to his widow.
 This gives a wartime enlistment of October 1914, consistent with the newspaper report (above).
-The record for Daniel's brother (Edwin Daniel, 9 years his elder) shows an enlistment date of 5th June 1906.
+The record for Daniel's brother (Edwin Daniel, 9 years older than Daniel) shows an enlistment date of 5th June 1906.

 Daniel was living in Wingham in 1911 close to Canterbury, a principal recruitment centre.
 So, it is not unreasonable to speculate that Daniel first enlisted into the R.F.A. reserves there or at Oare around 1911.
 That year, Margaret Fanny Milham (soon to be Daniel's wife, 1913) was living in her parent's home, Elverton Cottages, Stone.
 These cottages sit north of the historic site of Stone Chapel (dedicated to "Our Lady of Elverton") in Luddenham Parish.
 The proximity of these cottages to the Artillery Range at Oare (and Gun Cotton Powder Factory) reinforces speculation of an early link with the RFA and training at Oare.

 The 281st Brigade, RFA, was first concentrated at Saxmundum, on 17th August 1915, before travelling to Southampton and France on 4th October 1915.
 One year after he first enlisted.